 Some of the benefits of AR-powered advertising are:

 - increased consumer engagement, in response to being allowed to participate in a fun activity

 - positive word of mouth on the street, as a result of consumers interacting face to face with each other during a campaign

-If these trends are anything to go by, 2019 is shaping up to be another promising year for advertising.
+If these trends are anything to go by, 2020 is shaping up to be another promising year for advertising.
 New technologies are being introduced, old strategies are being updated, and the industry as a whole is growing.
-Keeping an eye on trends is the essential part of future-proofing, and we hope that our article has brought you up to speed on what’s likely to happen in the world of marketing in the coming year.
+Keeping an eye on trends is an essential part of future-proofing, and we hope that our article has brought you up to speed on what’s likely to happen in the world of marketing in the coming year.